wcauchois/nfsn-client/README.md

 ---

-In order to access the API, you must construct an instance of `NfsnClient` (this is the sole export of this module). `NfsnClient` takes a single argument, a dictionary of options, of which the following are supported:
+In order to access the API, you must construct an instance of `NfsnClient` (this is the root export of this module). `NfsnClient` takes a single argument, a dictionary of options, of which the following are supported:

 - **login** (required): Your username on NearlyFreeSpeech.NET.